How to Build a Low-Latency Trading Infrastructure (in 6 Steps)

 Building a low-latency trading infrastructure is no small feat, and it is not a cheap investment.
 High-frequency trading firms have the deep pockets to afford this investment.
 But not all traders do.
 Thankfully, there are ways to achieve ultra-low latency trading without having a deep pocket.
 One way is to use a trading VPS.

-A high-quality trading VPS helps you minimize latency by giving you the geographical advantage you may otherwise lack.
+A high-quality trading Virtual Private Server (VPS) helps you minimize latency by giving you the geographical advantage you may otherwise lack.
 Trading VPS providers have servers located near the broker’s servers, which reduces the physical distance data must travel, thereby decreasing transmission time.
 For instance, co-locating servers in major data centers like Equinix, where many brokers host their servers, can achieve execution times as low as 1 millisecond.

 A trading VPS provides dedicated CPU, RAM, and storage resources, ensuring that trading applications operate without interference from other processes.
 This isolation leads to faster data processing and order execution.